Dyslexia Treatment Strategies for Children and Adults

 - Praise, praise, praise!
 Your child needs to know that his reading challenges don’t define him.
 Express pride when he’s trying hard, and give words of encouragement when he runs into an obstacle.
 If you have dyslexia, too, talk openly about your challenges and the strategies that have helped you succeed.
 If you don’t, make sure your child understands that no one is perfect, everyone has strengths and weaknesses, and everyone makes mistakes — even Mom and Dad.

-Under the Americans with Disabilities Act (ADA), adults with dyslexia are entitled to reasonable accommodations from their employers to compensate for the condition.
+Under the Americans with Disabilities Act (ADA), adults with dyslexia are entitled to reasonable accommodations from their employers to manage the condition.
 Some common accommodations for dyslexia in the workplace include:

-– Ask a co-worker to proofread important documents before you send them.
+- Asking a co-worker to proofread important documents before you send them.
 This can help you avoid the small spelling or grammar mistakes that are often viewed as “unprofessional.”

-– Ask for summaries when possible.
+- Asking for summaries when possible.
 If it’s not absolutely necessary for you to read every word of a 30-page report, ask your boss if someone could summarize the key points for you.

-Every student and adult is different, and may require specialized accommodations to suit their particular learning style.
-It’s important for parents and adults to advocate fiercely in order to secure the tools needed to succeed in school or the workplace.
+Every student and adult is different, and it’s important for parents and adults to advocate fiercely in order to secure the tools needed to succeed in school or the workplace.